The Gunny Sack

 Instructions

-2. Flatten a biscuit into a circle.
+• Slice each biscuit in half.
+Flatten each half into a circle.
 Stack a slice of pepperoni, a cube of cheese, and a second slice of pepperoni on top of the dough circle.

 Notes